ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 ```
 {: pre}

 After upgrading, reinstall `pg_repack`.
 This can be done with a command like:

-If you are using PostGIS, you must upgrade to PostGIS 3.3 before upgrading.
-This can by done by running the following against a database with PostGIS installed.
-{: note}

 ```sh
 SELECT * FROM update_to_postgis_33();
 ```
 {: pre}

+If you are using PostGIS, you must upgrade to PostGIS 3.3 before upgrading.
+This can be done by running the following against a database with PostGIS installed.
+{: note}

 ## Upgrading from a Read-only Replica
 {: #upgrading-replica}